oskarrough/slaytheweb/README.md

 ### Deploying

-The master branch automatically deploys to https://slaytheweb.cards via Zeit's now.
+The `main` branch automatically deploys to https://slaytheweb.cards via Zeit's now.
 If you open a PR, it'll give you a staging URL as well.

 ## How the game works